 Also bear in mind that we’re talking about celery juice on its own.
 You can easily mix celery juice with other ingredients, like ginger, apple juice, cucumber juice, and lime juice to make it taste better.
 Each new ingredient changes the equation somewhat, giving you a different set of benefits and risks.

-Is Celery Juice Good For Your Health?
+Is Celery Juice Good For You?

 - Benefits Of Celery Juice